Joelius300/HeatingDataMonitor/Readme.md

 # Goal
 The app isn't finished yet.
 The end-goal is to have the following features:

-- Real time view of the current state of the heating unit
+- Real time view (dashboard) of the current state of the heating unit
 - History view with graph to inspect the activity within a certain timespan
-- Real time graph of archived datapoints in the last 15 minutes (so the 15 latest entries, updated in real time)
 - A forecast when the heating unit needs to be fired up for the boiler temp not to get below a certain point (using ML)
+- ~~Real time graph of archived datapoints in the last 15 minutes (so the 15 latest entries, updated in real time)~~
+- Real time graph of the last x values received from the heating unit

 Also, I don't know what many of the values mean nor their correct unit or mapping (for enums).
 I'll have to contact the manufacturer of the heating unit in order to correctly display and interpret those.